shreyp135/OLX_CLONE/README.md

 # OLX_CLONE

 - The website is live at https://olx-clone-sp.vercel.app/
+- The listings on the website can take 1-2 minutes to load for the first time, as the backend is hosted on a free tier server with limited performance on render.com
 - Although new user can be made but to get an overview of the dashboard it is advisable to login from the following credentials:- <br>
 email: admin@test.com  <br>
 password: 123456

 - The backend is hosted at render.com on link https://olx-clone-cher.onrender.com/
-- The webite can be a little slow as it is on a free tier server on render.com, and for the same reason it was not hosted on heroku.

 # To setup the project locally